 This product is available to you if you do not have this card and have not received a new cardmember bonus for this card in the past 24 months.

 From January 1st through March 31st, 2016 you can earn 5% cash back on up to $1,500 spent in the following categories:

 - Gas Stations

-Activate each quarter at ChaseBonus.com or call the number on the back of the card.
+Activate each quarter at ChaseBonus.com, via your online account page, or call the number on the back of the card.
 The categories usually include at least one big-spending area, and seem to go with the seasons (home improvement for spring, gas and travel for the summer).
 This is another “keeper” card for me, as I can keep it around and use it when the bonus categories fit my spending needs.

 “Disclaimer: This content is not provided or commissioned by the issuer.
 Opinions expressed here are author’s alone, not those of the issuer, and have not been reviewed, approved or otherwise endorsed by the issuer.
 This site may be compensated through the issuer’s Affiliate Program.”

 “The responses below are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser’s responsibility to ensure all posts and/or questions are answered.”